Imperative process algebra and models of computation: Computation and the RAM Conditions

 \section{Computation and the RAM Conditions}

 In order to investigate whether \deACPetr\ can play a role in the field of models of computation, it has to be explained in the setting of \deACPetr\ what it means that a given process computes a given function.
 This requires that assumptions about $\gD$ have to be made.
-In this section, such assumptions are given.
+The assumptions concerned are given in this section.
 They are based on the idea that the data environment of a computational process consists of one or more RAM (Random Access Machine) memories.
 Because the assumptions amount to conditions to be satisfied by $\gD$, they are called the RAM conditions on $\gD$.
-In this section, it is moreover made precise what it means, in the setting of \deACPetr\ where $\gD$ satisfies the RAM conditions, that a given process computes a given partial function from ${(\BitStr)}^n$ to $\BitStr$ ($n \in \Nat$).
+It is also made precise in this section what it means, in the setting of \deACPetr\ where $\gD$ satisfies the RAM conditions, that a given process computes a given partial function from ${(\BitStr)}^n$ to $\BitStr$ ($n \in \Nat$).